Maybe we'll play some Glam Rock before it's all said and done.

 And there's no doubt that there has been technology on this planet that we do not understand, cannot comprehend, and cannot recreate.

-We might even already be multidimensional, multi-universal.
+We might even already be multi-dimensional, multi-universal.

-We might already be off world, whether that means physically or spiritually.
+We might already be off-world, whether that means physically or spiritually.

-But with every cycle, which is most likely caused by weather or by the sun or by other planets, this cycle, maybe it's every ten thousand years, maybe it's every three thousand years, the elites might already know all this and are keeping this secret from civilization.
+But with every cycle, which is most likely caused by weather or by the sun or by other planets, this cycle, maybe it's every 10,000 years, maybe it's every 3,000 years.

 But there's obviously quarter cycles of our inhabitable earth that has come in, wiped out civilization, restarted civilization.